Abbas1Hussein/adp_mobile/README.md

 - VerticalDivider:
    - Similar to Divider, but it creates a vertical line instead of a horizontal one.

+- LinearProgressIndicator:
+  - A linear progress indicator displays progress along a horizontal bar to indicate that a lengthy operation is underway.

 - Card:
    - A card is a sheet of material used to represent some related information, such as an album, geographic location, or contact.